-The healthy community portion of the workshop addressed a variety of subjects related to community health, including physical, social and mental wellbeing, chronic diseases, lifestyle issues, access to health care healthy food, and how the built environment could contribute to achievina Participants provided health. recommendations for different areas of community health, including access facilities and services, education and working in partnership with a variety of local, regional, public, and private organizations, and improving walkable routes to grocery stores, restaurants, schools, parks, and retail destinations
+The healthy community portion of the workshop addressed a variety of subjects related to community health, including physical, social and mental wellbeing, chronic diseases, lifestyle issues, access to health care and healthy food, and how the built environment could contribute to achieving optimal health.
+Participants provided recommendations for different areas of community health, including access facilities and services, education and working in partnership with a variety of local, regional, public, and private organizations, and improving walkable routes to grocery stores, schools, parks, restaurants, and destinations.
+Figure HCE-1 shows citizen feedback on what contributes to quality of life in Delray Beach.

-Responses to the questions, "What Makes a Community Healthy?" by participants in the public outreach efforts:
+Responses to the question, "What Makes a Community Healthy?" are: